 This low sugar mixed berry jam is so easy and simple to make.
 Throw in whatever berries you can come by, some sugar, and fresh lemon juice and you have a wonderful jam!
 It’s also very simple to can.

-I love making all the jams… Fig jam (my favorite!), mango jam, cantaloupe jam, peach jam, and on and on.
+I love making all the jams… Fig jam (my favorite!), grape jam, mango jam, cantaloupe jam, peach jam, and on and on (see all the jam recipe that I have here on the blog on this page).
 It’s a great way to preserve fruit and it’s usually pretty simple once you get the hang of it (the process is pretty much always the same).

 This mixed berry jam is a regular.
 It’s thick and dark and sweet but not too sweet.
 I can feed it to the kids any which way and they’ll never complain.
 I can use it in baked goods, on yogurt, and on and on… Life is so much simpler with mixed berry jam in the pantry!

 Mixed Berry Jam Recipe…

 During the summer when berries come at us from any direction this is my preferred way to preserve the extra fruit.
 I leave this jam chunky with large pieces of fruit in it and we get to enjoy the summer harvest all year.
 It’s an easy jam to make too and takes just about an hour to cook.

 This is a very simple jam with just a few ingredients.
 First, of course, berries.
 I used a total of 4 pounds of berries (I started with a bit more and after removing the strawberry tops ended up with 4 pounds).
 The nice thing about this jam is that you can use whatever combination of berries you want.
 Raspberries, strawberries, blackberries, blueberries… Everything goes!